Look… weed should be legal to possess and use, we agree, but Tennessee is behind the curve on this issue.

 Booking: “What Happens After Being Issued A Marijuana Citation?”

 You will need to “book” yourself and get the court process started.
-Booking is what happens when you turn yourself into the sheriff’s department.
+Booking is what happens when you turn yourself in at the sheriff’s department.

-If you’re citation is outside Davidson County, the citation issued to you will have your:
+If your citation is outside Davidson County, the citation issued to you will have your:

 With that information, you should be able to use the Davidson County process we have outlined below as a reference for your specific county.

 How To Book Yourself For A Weed Citation In Davidson County:

 You need to report to the Justice A. A. Birch Building located in downtown Nashville at 408 2nd Avenue North.
 This will be noted above your signature in the “RESPONSIBILITIES” section of your citation ticket.

 You will enter the first floor of the building and go through metal detectors.
 The fewer random metal items you have on your person, the quicker you will get through.

 To the right of your signature on your citation ticket, one of two times will be checked.